-This article discusses approaches to writing a back cover “blurb.”
-After writing and polishing a complete book, many writers are surprised at just how difficult it is to write a few effective paragraphs for the back cover.
-Think carefully about publishing goals when tackling the back cover.
+The space on the back cover of a book for blurbs, which are brief promotional paragraphs, is one of the more valuable spots for book promotion.
+This article has helpful approaches to writing back cover blurbs.
+After writing and polishing an entire book, many authors are surprised when they become stuck when trying to write blurbs.
+Even for experienced writers, it sometimes can be challenging to write a few effective paragraphs for the back cover.
+Therefore, here are some tips to make it easier.
+First and most importantly, think carefully about publishing goals when tackling the back cover.
 Traditions and opinions about back cover text are numerous and varied, and since publishing has evolved dramatically over the past decade, the rules have changed.

-In fact, given the popularity of e-Books, many so-called “back cover blurbs” will never be displayed on a cover.
-In e-Book stores, cover art is relegated to a tiny corner at the upper left of the page.
-However, the blurb, originally used as a bridge between the cover imagery and the book’s interior, is now the largest, most important, and easiest to access source of information.
+Given the popularity of e-Books, many back cover blurbs will never be displayed on a cover.
+In e-Book stores, the cover art is relegated to a tiny corner at the upper left of the page.
+However, the blurb, used initially as a bridge between the cover imagery and the book’s interior, is now the most significant, most important, and easiest to access the source of information.
 Deprived of its traditional context within a visual environment, the cover blurb must work harder and with less support than it did in the days of print.

-This suggests that if you’re still reading this, your book is probably independently published and unlikely to be found in a bookstore display.
-Traditional recipes work to the extent that prospective book buyers might find that approach comforting and familiar, but consideration of your book’s selling environment, your publishing goals, and the needs of your reader reveals more effective strategies.
+It suggests that if you’re still reading this, your book is probably independently published and unlikely to be found in a bookstore display.
+Traditional recipes work to the extent that prospective book buyers might find that approach comforting and familiar.
+Still, consideration of your book’s selling environment, your publishing goals, and the needs of your reader reveal more effective strategies.

-Back Cover Blurbs - Why Are You Publishing, Really?
+Back Cover Blurbs — Why Are You Publishing?

 Writing is an art.
 Publishing is a business.
 Like many writers, I published my first novel with high hopes.
 But like many writers, I quickly realized I had written my first book because I had a story to tell, not because I had conceived of a literary product targeted to a specific reader group.

 Are you an artist who wants to share or a publisher who wants to sell?
 The two are not mutually exclusive, but be honest with yourself about whether you’re selling literary art or an intellectual/entertainment commodity.
-Well-crafted books don’t necessarily make good products and top-selling books aren’t necessarily well written.
+Well-crafted books don’t necessarily make the right products, and top-selling books aren’t necessarily well written.

-Being realistic about your publishing goals is important because the principle purpose of the back cover text is to let the reader know what to expect from the book.
-The cover blurb explains why she should part with twenty bucks and invest ten hours of her life taking in what you have to say.
+Being realistic about your publishing goals is essential because the principal purpose of the back cover text is to let the reader know what to expect from the book.
+The cover blurb explains why she should part with twenty dollars and invest ten hours of her life taking in what you have to say.

 If you’re unclear about “the takeaway” —your book’s value proposition—your cover blurb will likely be a mish-mash of factoids that fails to answer the question: why should I buy this book?